Brown DLD Faculty Guides

 SensusAccess for Document Conversion

-SensusAccess allows anyone at Brown to convert an array of inaccessible file types (e.g. image-based PDFs, JPEG photos, PowerPoint presentations) into more accessible formats.
+SensusAccess allows anyone at Brown to convert an array of inaccessible file types (e.g. image-based PDFs, JPEG photos, audio files) into more accessible formats.
 It uses optical-character recognition (OCR) to make texts searchable, selectable, and screen-reader friendly.

 You can use SensusAccess to covert a PDF to a Word document.
 You can also generate a tagged PDF, though you will need to check the document for accuracy.